getpelican/pelican-plugins/Readme.rst

 Neighbor articles         Adds ``next_article`` (newer) and ``prev_article`` (older) variables to the article's context

+Open graph                Generates Open Graph tags for your articles

 Optimize images           Applies lossless compression on JPEG and PNG images

 PDF generator             Automatically exports RST articles and pages as PDF files